otnick/woge-eleventy/src/pages/presse.md

 ---
-title: Was wir machen
+title: Die Woge Wohngemeinschaft
-permalink: /about/index.html
+permalink: /presse/index.html
 description: 'Eleventy Excellent is inspired bythe companion website of Andy Bell’s talk "Be the browser’s mentor, not its micromanager".'
 layout: page
 ---